ReFreeKV: Towards Threshold-Free KV Cache Compression: Abstract

 \section{Abstract}

-To reduce memory consumption during LLM inference, prior works have proposed numerous methods that focus on KV cache pruning based on various criteria.
-While these techniques often accomplish lossless memory reduction on many datasets, they often rely on an under-emphasized condition: a dataset/domain-specific budget size threshold needs to be pre-determined to achieve the optimal performance.
-However, such input-specific tuning may be considerably limited in real-world scenarios, as open-domain inputs span diverse domains, lengths and difficulty levels, without clear boundaries for pre-tuning.
-Thus, the dependence of an input-sensitive threshold can be an inherent limitation that may cause large degradation on arbitrary inputs.
+To reduce memory consumption during LLM inference, a handful of methods have been proposed for KV cache pruning.
+While these techniques can accomplish lossless memory reduction on many datasets, they often hinge on an under-emphasized condition: an input/domain-specific threshold for KV cache budget needs to be pre-determined to achieve the optimal performance.
+However, such input-sensitive design may be considerably limited in real-world scenarios, as open-domain inputs span diverse domains, lengths and difficulty levels, without clear boundaries for threshold selection.
+As a result, the dependence of such input-sensitive threshold can be a fundamental limitation that causes large degradation on arbitrary inputs.

-In this work, we propose a new objective that lifts the threshold constraints for robust KV pruning, calling for ``threshold-free'' methods that automatically adjust budget sizes while ensuring full-cache performance.
-We then propose a novel method ReFreeKV as the first solution fulfilling this objective, validated by intensive experiments on 13 datasets of diverse context lengths, task types, and model sizes.
+In this work, we propose a new objective that lifts the threshold constraints for robust KV compression, advocating for ``\emph{threshold-free}'' methods that adaptively adjust budget allocation while preserving full-cache performance.
+We then propose a novel method, ReFreeKV, serving as the first instantiation of this objective.
+Extensive experiments across 13 datasets with diverse context lengths, task types, and model sizes demonstrate its efficacy and efficiency.
+Our code is publicly released at \url{https://github.com/Patrick-Ni/ReFreeKV}.